By a special correspondent

 Dissanayake’s rise to power is also a striking departure from the dynastic politics that have dominated Sri Lanka for decades.
 His main rivals—Premadasa and Wickremesinghe—both hail from political families that have been influential in Sri Lankan politics for generations.
 Premadasa’s father was assassinated while serving as president, and Wickremesinghe is the nephew of J.R.
 Jayewardene, a former president and prime minister.

-In contrast, Dissanayake, is the son of working-class parents, hailing from Galewela, a multi-cultural and multi-religious town in central Sri Lanka, and has no such political lineage.
-He first entered politics as a student activist in the late 1980s, when he joined the JVP, a Marxist party that had previously led two unsuccessful armed insurrections.
+In contrast, Dissanayake, has no such political lineage, is the son of working-class parents, and attended school in the deeply rural Tambuttegama.
+He first entered politics as a student activist in the late 1980s, when he joined the JVP, a Marxist party that had previously led two failed armed insurrections.
 Over the years, the party has moderated its hard-left stance, though it remains committed to policies of economic protectionism and state intervention.

 Dissanayake’s outsider status and his commitment to fighting corruption made him a compelling choice for voters who were frustrated with the political establishment.
 “There are people who think their family power will win this election,” he said confidently during the campaign.
 “But on September 21, that family power, financial power, media power, and state power will be defeated by the people’s power.”